yamanidev/matrixulator/README.md

 - Find better names for variables/functions etc. it's a mess
 - Remember previous session's selection
 - Random matrix generator
+- Interpret and read "," keystroke as "."

+#### Bugs to fix:
-- Fix bug: not accepting negative numbers
+- Not accepting negative numbers (not matching "-")